Ask Chef Dennis

 pork butt split in half, coated with a dry rub sitting on a sheet pan.

-Once you’ve got all your ingredients together the first step is mixing all the seasonings together in a small bowl.
-Make sure they are all well blended for the spice rub.
+Once you’ve gathered all your ingredients, the first step is to mix the seasonings together in a small bowl.
+Make sure they are all well-blended for the spice rub.

 Then begin the dry rub process which actually means rubbing the spices into the pork butt.